la2050/archive/_projects/2016/girls-make-vr-teach-underserved-girls-how-to-make-vr-and-ar-content.md

 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  We are creating an educational platform to give underserved girls resources to empower them as valuable creators in this new tech and media landscape.
+  Recently, VRLA School, Arts Bridging the Gap, SH//FT and other organizations collaborated to put on the first Girls Make VR hands-on workshop for young girls interested in learning how to make interactive Virtual Reality (VR) content.
+It proved to be a hugely valuable experience for the girls - immersing them in a new world and potential future.
+project_areas:
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   Los Angeles is one of the great technology centers of the world -  with the confluence of its renowned entertainment industry and bustling tech scene, LA